rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

     "String_Action" = "String" - "String" > 0 : 1 (true) ;

 Now, when we change strings we increase the transition cost by 1, and when we also switch fingers we increase the transition cost by 1 as well.
-But if we consider the case now when we switch strings and do _not_ switch finger, we are only imposing the cost of switching strings while we are doing something that is (from a playability perspective) _more_ difficult than changing strings _and_ finger at the same time.
+But if we now consider the case where we switch strings and do _not_ switch
+finger: we are only imposing the cost of switching strings while we are doing something that is (from a playability perspective) _more_ difficult than changing strings _and_ finger at the same time.
 We can solve this by adding another action: